THOMASELOVE/431-classes-2024/movies/breakout2.md

 # Favorite Movies: Breakout Activity 2

-I anticipate this will be discussed during Class 11 (2024-10-01) and then actually happen in Class 12 (2024-10-03).
+I anticipate this task will be introduced during Class 11 (2024-10-01) and then actually happen in Class 12 (2024-10-03).

-## Your Task(s) for Today
+## Your Task(s) for Breakout Activity 2

 You'll have 25 minutes to accomplish the following tasks.